-DOOR position
+Center position

-When the switch is in the DOOR position (2), the map lights will illuminate under the following conditions:
+When the switch is in the center position, the map lights will illuminate under the following conditions:

-- ignition switch is turned to the LOCK position - remain on for about 15 seconds. - doors are unlocked by pushing the unlock button (on the keyfob or Intelligent Key) or the request switch (Intelligent Key system equipped model), with the ignition switch in the LOCK position - remain on for about 15 seconds. - any door is opened and then closed with the ignition switch in the LOCK position - remain on for about 15 seconds. - any door is opened with the ignition switch in the ACC or ON position - remain on while the door is opened.
+- ignition switch is placed in the OFF position (models with Intelligent Key system) - remain on for about 15 seconds. - the key is removed from the ignition switch (models without Intelligent Key system) - remain on for about 15 seconds. - doors are unlocked by pushing the UN-LOCK a button (on the keyfob or Intelligent Key) or the request switch (Intelligent Key system equipped model), with the ignition switch in the LOCK position - remain on for about 15 seconds. - any door is opened and then closed with the ignition switch in the LOCK position - remain on for about 15 seconds. - any door is opened with the ignition switch in the ACC or ON position - remain on while the door is opened.
 When the door is closed, the lights go off.